sebasdeweert/sebasdeweert/README.md

 Co-Owner and CTO at HealthyFeeling
 ----------------------------------

-* 🌍  I'm based in Utrecht, Netherlands
+* 🌍  I'm based in Utrecht, Netherlands.
 * 🚀  I'm currently freelancing and working on some awesome iOS & android apps, backend and frontend.

 ### Skills